Riminder/hrflow-connectors/Smartrecruiters/README.md

 ## Getting Started
-The connection between HrFlow.ai and Smartrecruiters exists as part of a flow, a continuum of events that gets something done.,
+The connection between HrFlow.ai and Smartrecruiters exists as part of a flow, a continuum of events that gets something done.

 This interactive flow uses mainly three concepts:
 - Authentication